ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/6-SpellsFeatsClassesItems.md

 * College of Creation - Creation Bards are able to spawn pillars that help allies or hinder enemies, and focus on the caster and support aspects of Bard.
 * College of Eloquence
-* College of Dance - Dance Bards enjoy a hybrid playstyle that is part healer/support caster, and part monk.
+* College of Dance - Dance Bards enjoy a hybrid playstyle that is part healer/support caster, and part Monk.

 ## Cleric